MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/rooms/supported-ca-and-compliance-policies.md

 ## <a name="supported-conditional-access-policies"></a>Políticas de Acesso Condicional com Suporte

-A lista a seguir inclui as políticas de Acesso Condicional com suporte para Salas do Teams no Windows e no Android:
+A lista a seguir inclui as políticas de Acesso Condicional com suporte para Salas do Teams no Windows e no Android.
+As políticas androides com suporte se aplicam a todos os dispositivos Android, telefones e painéis.

 | Atribuição | Windows | Android |
 |------------|---------|---------|